-- Assemblies will follow the programme for Collective Worship in the Schemes of Work document.
-This is supplemented by relevant materials set out by the PSHE scheme of work, British Values (Human Values) and the Rights, Respecting Schools (RRS) overview.
-KS2 will also cover aspects of Life Skills. - Assemblies will be a mix of staff/child led and participatory events. - Parents and carers will be invited in to celebrate class assemblies. - Members of the wider community are welcomed in to school to share their knowledge and beliefs. - Parents may choose to remove their children from Collective Worship after discussion with the head about the content of assemblies. - All staff have the right of withdrawal from the Act of Collective Worship. - Collective Worship may either be for whole school, key stage, year group or class. - It is not the role of Collective Worship to engender belief.
-Therefore when talking about religions it is important to state:
+This is supplemented by relevant materials set out by the PSHC scheme of work, British Values and the Rights, Respecting Schools (RRS) overview.

+- Assemblies will be a mix of staff/child led and participatory events. - Parents and carers will be invited in to celebrate class assemblies. - Members of the wider community are welcomed in to school to share their knowledge and beliefs. - Parents may choose to remove their children from Collective Worship after discussion with the head about the content of assemblies. - All staff have the right of withdrawal from the act of Collective Worship. - Collective Worship may either be for whole school, key stage, year group or class. - It is not the role of Collective Worship to engender belief.
+Therefore, when talking about religions, it is important to state: